Lars-Berggren/Sentinal-Lab/README.md

 <br />
 <br />

+<b>Please keep in mind that these are real attacks, which in turn means that it can kinda take awhile to pull these logs.
+It took me personally around a full 24 hours to be able to see some real action.
+Just be patient it'll happen

 See now we're getting somewhere.
-Notice the highlighted portion has pulled out the longitude, latitude, country, etc. What this did is teach Sentinal what to look for when we go to create a "Worksheet" in Sentinal that will give us our data points on a map.
+Notice the highlighted portion has pulled out, or "parsed", the longitude, latitude, country, etc. What this did is teach Sentinal what to look for when we go to create a "Worksheet" in Sentinal that will give us our data points on a map.
 Machine learning is kinda cool, right?

 <br />
 <br />